Decawave/uwb-apps/README.md

 ```

-6. On a second dwm1001-dev build the master size of the Single Side Two Way Ranging (ss_twr_master) Applicaitons as follows.
+6. On a second dwm1001-dev build the master size of the Single Side Two Way Ranging (ss_twr_node) Applicaitons as follows.
 The run command compiled the project and loads the image on the target platform.

 (executed from the mynewt-dw1000-app directory).